-It is the intention of Lesley Plaza to make "reasonable accommodations" both in the application process and residency with regards to Section 504 of the Rehabilitation Act of 1973 and the Fair Housing Act and other relevant civil rights laws and statutes.
+It is the intention of Lesley Towers, LLC to make "reasonable accommodations" both in the application process and residency in accordance with HUD Handbook 4350.3 and especially with regards to Section 504 of the Rehabilitation Act of 1973, and the Fair Housing Act and other relevant civil rights laws and statutes.
 This also includes taking reasonable steps to ensure meaningful access to information and services we provide for persons with LEP (Limited English Proficiency).